Promotion Of Obscenity To A Minor

 Promotion of Obscenity to a Minor is charged when a child views or is in possession of any manner of pornography via an adult.
 Upon conviction, the accused will obtain a class 6 felony in Boulder and Colorado Springs.
 It is punishable by 12 to 18 months in the Colorado Department of Corrections and up to $100,000 in fines.
 This punishment is very harsh – particularly when you consider it can be a crime of omission vs. commission.
 The reason is that lawmakers are worried that those people charged are predators and that this crime is just the first step.
 They forget it could just be a young adult making pornography available to a sibling.
 A felony conviction and sex offender registration seem extreme considering no sexual contact occurred.
 A misdemeanor would be more appropriate.

 Our criminal defense attorneys can help you untangle the messy Colorado sex offender laws in Douglas and Elbert County.
 Don’t be a victim of sloppy government rules and regulations.
-Always remain silent when the police contact you and then call O'Malley and Sawyer, LLC, at 303-731-0719.
+Always remain silent when the police contact you and then call Sawyer Legal Group, LLC, at 303-731-0719.
 Together, we can protect your future.